Tommy Pham Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.49).
+- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.48).

+- Rockies pitchers combine to surrender 170 total home runs at a rate of 1.4 per game (second-most in baseball).

-- Flexen makes the start for the Rockies, his eighth of the season.
-He is 1-5 with a 7.92 ERA and 39 strikeouts in 55 2/3 innings pitched.
+- Blach (1-1) takes the mound for the Rockies in his fifth start of the season.
+He has a 4.22 ERA in 32 2/3 innings pitched, with 13 strikeouts.

-- The right-hander last appeared on Wednesday against the Milwaukee Brewers, when he went five innings, allowing five earned runs while giving up eight hits.
+- In his most recent time out on Friday, the lefty tossed six innings against the Los Angeles Dodgers, allowing one earned run while surrendering three hits.

-- The 29-year-old has put up an ERA of 7.92, with 6.3 strikeouts per nine innings, in 20 games this season.
-Opposing hitters have a .343 batting average against him.
+- The 32-year-old has an ERA of 4.22, with 3.7 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .315 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.